M-Hawk/API-Web-Server/README.md

 The aim of this application is solve the aforementioned issues by providing a means for boulderers to log their ascents, including grading the difficulty, methods of achieving it through descriptions, send type, and discussing changes that may be present.

-This solution is implemented through the use of an API Web Application that utilises a database to store information of known routes that have been documented, store users information and their ascents, as well as giving users the ability to access known routes and add their own found routes to the database.
+This solution is implemented through the use of an API Web Application that utilises a database to store information of known routes that have been documented, store users information and their ascents, as well as giving users the ability to access known routes and find them in specific areas.

-Users information is protected through the use of authentication and authorisation methods, such as the implementation of user logins, and authorisation to access and modify data through the use of tokens.
+Users information is protected through the use of authentication methods, such as the implementation of user logins utilising a slow hash password encryption service.

-The database is protected and managed by members of the climbing community with administration rights.
+The database is protected and managed by members of the climbing community with administration rights using authorisation to access and modify data through the use of tokens.

 ## Database